Aabies African Hair Braiding

 I would also like some compensation for my hair coming out and treatment i will have to endure going forth, due to breakage and damage done to my hair from this. loss of pay from work,

-Aabies African Hair Braiding Company Profile
+Aabies African Hair Braiding Company Information

 - Company Name: